peterewills/peterewills.github.io/_pages/professional.md

 # Professional

-This goes through the various professional roles I've held in the past.
-I'll try and highlight the interesting parts of the job, without getting too technical.
+This is a kind of extended resume, going through positions past and present.
+I'll try and highlight the interesting aspects of the work, without getting too technical.
 Generally I'm unable to go into the nitty-gritty of what exactly we're doing and how we're doing it, but I'm happy to field any questions you might have about the things discussed here.

 For the bulleted version of my professional life, see [my resume][1].
 Order is reverse chronological, starting wtih my most recent work.